-Three hospitals in western Connecticut always worked individually to keep costs in check.
-But after the hospitals united to form Western Connecticut Health Network (WCHN), it was time to reach for loftier goals.
+Three hospitals in the Northeast always worked individually to keep costs in check, but after the hospitals merged it was time to reach for loftier goals.

-“Cost pressures on all health care organizations continue to increase, and as a result, we needed to escalate our cost-saving measures and activities,” said Michael Daglio, senior vice president and chief operating officer of WCHN and president of Norwalk Hospital.
+“Cost pressures on all health care organizations continue to increase, and as a result, we needed to escalate our cost-saving measures and activities,” said the senior vice president and chief operating officer of the newly formed hospital system.
 “We’ve done okay on our own, but we had to do better — and that meant finding more significant savings opportunities while keeping our main goal of maintaining and improving health care quality at the forefront."

-WCHN was focused on reducing supply acquisition costs.
+The health system was focused on reducing supply acquisition costs.
 But now the system was seeking savings opportunities in the more complex areas of utilization, clinical operations, and purchased services.
 With emerging payment models and shifting reimbursement measures, nothing was untouchable — from revenue cycle, pharmacy, and physician preference items to clinical variation, and outsourced services.

-“There may have been sacred cows in the past, but we can’t have those anymore,” said Daglio.
+“There may have been sacred cows in the past, but we can’t have those anymore,” said the senior vice president and chief operating officer.
 “We had to address absolutely everything.”

 Certain categories of physician preference items, especially in their utilization, were uncharted territory for the organization.
-“We knew that areas such as spine and interventional radiology would be some of the most challenging areas for us because we hadn’t addressed them before,” said Ruth Gregory, corporate director of materials distribution.
+“We knew that areas such as spine and interventional radiology would be some of the most challenging areas for us because we hadn’t addressed them before,” said their corporate director of materials distribution.

 Staffing and scheduling to meet patient volume and physician expectations in the cardiac catheterization lab were overlooked as opportunities to reduce clinical variation.
 But data supported the need to link hours of operation and caseload by day of the week to staffing patterns.
 It also showed an opportunity to better correlate procedure scheduling with actual case times.

 Purchased services emerged as another priority area.
-For example, an ePayables credit card program was not delivering an acceptable bottom-line benefit to WCHN.
+For example, an ePayables credit card program was not delivering an acceptable bottom-line benefit.
 In addition, the print management program for a sizable fleet of copier and printing equipment was an opportunity for significant savings.

-The powerful Vizient data and analytics, subject matter expertise, and willingness to customize an engagement specifically for the health system were exactly what WCHN needed to reach its savings goals.
+Vizient data analytics, subject matter expertise, and willingness to customize an engagement specifically for the health system were exactly what the health system needed to reach its savings goals.

-WCHN began a comprehensive financial improvement project with Vizient in December 2012.
-Initially focused on Danbury and New Milford hospitals, the project expanded to the system’s newly merged Norwalk Hospital.
+The organization began a comprehensive financial improvement project with Vizient in December 2012.
+Initially focused on focused on two hospitals, the project expanded to the system’s newly merged newly merged hospital as well.

-Although Daglio had initial concerns about choosing an outside consultant, Vizient quickly put them to rest.
+Although their chief operating officer had had initial concerns about choosing an outside consultant, Vizient quickly put them to rest.
 “With any consulting firm, there’s always the possibility that they’ll demonstrate to us what they believe the opportunities are, we’ll pay them a significant fee, and they’ll leave — leaving us with only an implementation plan,” he said.
 But Vizient proved different.

-Together, WCHN and Vizient established a goal to save $5 million over 15 months.
-WCHN's culture of accountability helped overcome any resistance to change in order to reach this goal.
-“When our subject matter experts put together their work plans, Michael Daglio, the executive champion at WCHN, ensured that the appropriate service line leaders and teams that were aligned with the initiative shared in the cost-savings goals,” said Rob Gorham, Vizient project manager.
+Together, the member and Vizient established a goal to save $5 million over 15 months.
+The organization's culture of accountability helped overcome any resistance to change in order to reach this goal.
+“When our subject matter experts put together their work plans, their executive champion ensured the appropriate service lien leaders and teams that were aligned with the initiative shared in the cost-savings goals,” said Rob Gorham, Vizient project manager.

-Daglio immediately met with physician executives to explain the project’s necessity and importance and emphasize that it was a group effort.
-“We agreed to present opportunities through objective data that the physicians could validate, and we would achieve those savings and efficiencies together so long as we could support them with empirical data and factual information," said Daglio.
-"We supported that with data through Vizient’s subject matter experts in each area.”
+Their chief operating officer immediately met with physician executives to explain the project’s necessity and importance and emphasize that it was a group effort.
+“We agreed to present opportunities through objective data that the physicians could validate, and we would achieve those savings and efficiencies together so long as we could support them with empirical data and factual information,” he said.
+“We supported that with data through Vizient’s subject matter experts in each area.”